 Lizza Robb, MSW, PCC

-Drawing on research in the neuroscience of connection and belonging, emotional intelligence, and positive psychology, Lizza works with leaders to maximize professional impact, cultivate effective and rewarding relationships, and realize visions for personal and professional achievement.
+Centering equity and social justice, and drawing on research in the neuroscience of connection and belonging, emotional intelligence, and positive psychology, Lizza works with leaders to maximize professional impact, cultivate effective and rewarding relationships, and realize visions for personal and professional achievement.
 She works with leaders to leverage their strengths while also providing supportive and action-oriented exploration of key areas for development.
+Lizza is passionate about supporting people to transcend discomfort and division to create–and sustain–connections that honor the humanity of every human.

 As a speaker and facilitator, Lizza’s sessions reflect her deep immersion in the neuroscience of connection and collaboration.
 Lizza synthesizes these findings into energizing, interactive sessions that highlight the intersection of feeling our best with doing our best work.

-Lizza’s training and experience in clinical social work and qualitative research—as well as a background in the fine arts and strategic marketing—fuels a creative approach to person-centered leadership.
+Lizza’s training and experience in clinical social work and qualitative research—as well as a background in the fine arts and strategic marketing—fuels a creative approach to interpersonal conflict resolution and person-centered leadership.

-Lizza has worked with of a wide variety of organizations including Nickelodeon, MTV, Disney General Entertainment, the Children’s Hospital of Philadelphia, Dealertrack, Humane Society of the US, the City of Eugene, OR, Families USA, the Ad Council, Health Care Without Harm, DOROT Elder Services, the National Committee for Responsive Philanthropy, University of Vermont Medical Center (formerly Fletcher Allen), and the Association for Frontotemporal Dementia.
+Lizza has worked with of a wide variety of organizations including Spotify, Nickelodeon, MTV, Disney General Entertainment, Dealertrack, Humane Society of the US, the City of Eugene, OR, the Ad Council, Dechert, Goodwill NYNJ, Swarthmore College, Health Care Without Harm, DOROT Elder Services, the National Committee for Responsive Philanthropy, Children’s Hospital of Philadelphia, and the Human Rights Campaign.

 Lizza earned both her bachelor’s and master’s degrees from the University of Pennsylvania.
 She completed her executive coach training at Teleos Leadership Institute and is an alum of Robert Gass’s Art of Transformational Consulting.
 Lizza is a certified facilitator of Brené Brown’s Dare to Lead program.